dcernst/dcernst.github.io/teaching/mat411s18/syllabus.md

 	<tbody>
 	<tr>
 		<td style="text-align: center;">90-100%</td>
 		<td>Student receives M or E for participation.
 Student averages at least 3 presentations prior to each of the exams.
 Student often volunteers to present and some of these problems are challenging.
-Most presentations receive S or E.</td>
+Most presentations receive M or E.</td>
 	</tr>
 	<tr>
 		<td style="text-align: center;">80-89%</td>
 		<td>Student receives M or E for participation.
 Student averages at least 2 presentations prior to each of the exams.
 Student occasionally volunteers to present.
-Most presentations receive S.</td>
+Most presentations receive M.</td>
 	</tr>
 	<tr>
 		<td style="text-align: center;">70-79%</td>